tremor-rs/tremor-www-docs/docs/tremor-script/functions.md

 # Functions

-Tremor script provides access to a growing number of functions that allow advanced data manipulation or access to additional information.
+Tremor-script provides access to a growing number of functions that allow advanced data manipulation or access to additional information.

 Functions are namespaced to make identification easier.

-In addition tremor allows you to define your own functions.
+Tremor also supports user defined functions.
 There are a few noteworthy restrictions:

 1. Functions are pure / side effect free - you can not mutate `event`, `state`, or `$` inside of a function.
-2. Functions have to return a value, this is a result of 1. since otherwise they would serve no purpose.
+2. Functions have to return a value, as tremor-script is expression oriented.
-3. Functions can only be define once, even if they take different forms or arguments.
+3. Functions can only be defined once, even if they take different forms or arguments.
+Function overloading is not supported.
-4. In matching functions, a default case is required.
+4. In matching functions, a `default` case is required.
-5. Functions can call other functions but they have to be defined already.
+5. Functions can call other functions but they have to be a priori defined.
+The order of definitions is significant.
-6. Recursion is limited to tail recursion and a maximum recursion depth and is only allowed in normal and matching functions.
+6. Tail recursion is supported, and constrained to a maximum recursion depth.
+A recursion depth is imposed as tremor-script is designed to operate on infinite streams of data so indefinite blocking/recursion is not supportable by design.

 Lets look at the three types of functions we have.

-## Normal functions
+## Ordinary functions

-Normal functions are functions that take a given number of arguments, each with a name.
-This function can be recursive.
+Ordinary functions are functions that take a given number of arguments, each with a name.
+This function can be tail- recursive.
 An example would be:

 ```tremor